Heera Aur Pathar

-It is the first film of Waheed Murad as a lead actor who also produced it.
+It was the first film of Waheed Murad as a lead actor who also produced it.
 The film was released on 11 December 1964.
 Murad introduced film director Pervez Malik for the first time in the Pakistani cinema world.
-Also he had introduced film editor, M. Aqeel Khan, who had later received the Nigar award for this movie for his work.
+Also he had introduced film editor, M. Aqeel Khan, who would later receive the Nigar Award for his work in this movie.
 It was a hit film of 1964.